xwmx/nb/README.md

 Subcommands:
-  (default)  Open the settings prompt. colors     Print a table of available colors and their xterm color numbers. edit       Open the ~/.notesrc configuration file in `$EDITOR`. get        Print the value of a setting. set        Assign <value> to a setting.
+  (default)  Open the settings prompt. colors     Print a table of available colors and their xterm color numbers.
+             When <number> is provided, print the number in its color. edit       Open the ~/.notesrc configuration file in `$EDITOR`. get        Print the value of a setting. set        Assign <value> to a setting.